 The BBC's Sydney correspondent Nick Bryan wrote in 2008 that "Hunter is to Australian films what ravens are to the Tower of London.
 Without his portly presence, such films would be doomed to fall."

-Hunter's weather-worn face has become almost omnipresent on Australian screens since he first appeared as an extra in 1957 in "The Shiralee," British-made movie set in Australia.
+Hunter's weather-worn face has become almost omnipresent on Australian screens since he first appeared as an extra in 1957 in "The Shiralee," a British-made movie set in Australia.

 "He watched Gregory Peck do 27 takes and thought: 'A mug could do that,'" Hunter's former wife Rhoda Roberts told Sydney's The Daily Telegraph newspaper last week.

-Hunter summed up his own approach to acting during a recent interview to promote his upcoming movie, "The Cup."
+Hunter summed up his own approach to acting during a recent interview to promote his upcoming horse-racing movie, "The Cup."

 "As long as the director told me where to stand and what to say, I was happy.
 Anyone who says there is any more to it than that is full of (expletive)," Hunter said in a quote released Sunday by his manager.

 Australia's National Film and Sound Archive head of film programming Quentin Turnour said Hunter followed in the lineage of unpolished Australian actors Chips Rafferty, who died in 1971, and John Meillon, who died in 1989.
 Australian audiences loved to see themselves in the laconic and gruff characters with soft hearts that they played, Turnour said.